 In fact, many juvenile crimes are considered misdemeanors, but even if they do commit violent crimes that are felony offenses, the juvenile justice system was designed to rehabilitate youthful offenses and find alternative punishments to incarceration.

-How Is Louisiana Treating Juvenile Crimes?
+How Is Louisiana Treating Juvenile Crimes in the Juvenile Justice System?

 Still, fear of juvenile crimes has put pressure on lawmakers to respond.
 It’s why Orleans Parish, which includes the city of New Orleans, adopted a new policy where any juvenile who gets arrested and has an open court case won’t be released from custody until they see a judge.
 The goal is to increase public safety and prevent young repeat offenders from committing the same crimes.
 It also allows judges to ascertain on a case-by-case basis if the juvenile poses a continued risk to the community.
+For certain serious offenses, the criminal jurisdiction may shift from juvenile courts to adult courts.

 If your child has been arrested and is being charged with a juvenile offense, it’s important to find the services of an experienced criminal defense lawyer to handle the case.
 If your child’s future is riding on the outcome of their case, an experienced attorney can help guide you and your child through the legal process and will aggressively defend your child’s freedom and future.
+In severe juvenile cases, the court exercising criminal jurisdiction plays a crucial role in determining the appropriate legal proceedings.

 In Louisiana, a top source for criminal defense attorneys is the John D. & Eric G. Johnson Law Firm.
 We have more than 25 years of experience representing ordinary citizens like you and want to help you get your life back on the right track — and that includes juveniles facing their first arrest.
 It’s our mission to give you the most personalized experience possible and help you have your voice heard.